andrew-vant/romtool/README.rst

 **Q. The changes in my patch don't show up in-game.**

 1. Your patch may be named incorrectly.
-It should have the same filename as the ROM, but with a .ips extension.
+It should usually have the same filename as the ROM, but with a .ips extension.
 2. Your emulator may not support implicit patching.
 Either physically apply the patch (romtool will support this eventually, but KEEP A